 An avid hiker, runner and outdoor enthusiast, Rachel fell in love with Helena after visiting in 2014.
 Drawn to the kind people, family-friendly community and beautiful nature, she and her family made the big move to Helena in the spring of 2020 to work for PPLT.
 She is a seasoned professional with over 15 years of experience in nonprofit management, fundraising and political fields.
 The first few years of her career she navigated the nonprofit and political worlds before she became a political fundraiser, working with clients from all over the world.
 After four years of intense travel, she decided to follow her passion for the outdoors and joined The Trail Foundation in Austin, Texas, as their Development Director.
 For six years she helped to grow and build the organization to meet the needs of the most visited urban green space in Central Texas.
 Rachel enjoys devoting her career to the outdoors, protecting natural spaces and encouraging people to go outside.
 A skilled communicator, Rachel thrives at being able to listen to input, facilitate, and creatively overcome challenges to achieve goals.
 As the Associate Director for PPLT, Rachel will oversee the daily operations and future needs of the organization.

-Nate came on board as a PPLT trail intern in April of 2015 and now serves as the project manager for PPLT’s Peaks to Creeks campaign.
+Nate came on board as a PPLT trail intern in April of 2015 and currently serves as the Program and Trails Director overseeing PPLT’s Community Conservation program.
 He hails from a small town in western New York and studied geography and environmental studies at the State University of New York at Geneseo.
-The wild places called him west after graduating, and he spent some time working in Yosemite National Park where his passion for all things outdoors was fully realized.
-After doing trail and conservation work across California, from Big Sur to the Sierra Nevadas, and in the green mountains of Vermont to the coastal jungles of North Carolina, he found his way to Montana.
-When he’s not hanging out at PPLT’s Tenmile Creek Park you’ll find him with his wife Julia, and their dog Mooka out on the trails, in the woods camping, or out on the disc golf course.
+The wild places called him west after graduation, and he spent some time working in Yosemite National Park where his passion for all things outdoors was fully realized.
+After implementing trail and conservation projects across California, from Big Sur to the Sierra Nevadas, and in the green mountains of Vermont to the coastal jungles of North Carolina, he found his way to Montana.
+You’ll find him with his family (and dog Mooka) out on the trails, in the woods camping, or out on the disc golf course.

 Emmett was born and raised in Helena.
 He attended Montana State University, where he was on the alpine ski race team and eventually became an assistant ski coach.
 He continued ski coaching with the Great Divide Ski Team, leading to a career spanning various roles in the ski, bike and trail worlds.
 He has been moving dirt and exploring and building trails since his high school years, when mountain biking was in its infancy.
 He and his friends explored old routes that had not seen much travel over the years and cleaned them up.
 Emmett says: “I feel very fortunate to live in a great trails community and to be able to cobble together a life that includes bikes, skis, trails and yoga.”